NavneetKanna/blog/_posts/2024-01-06-Understanding-C.md

 **Difference between struct {...} var; and struct name {...}; name var;**

 1. In the first case the struct has no name, in other words, its like an anonymous struct, whereas, in the second case, the stuct is named as "name".
-2. Since the struct is named, multiple instances of the struct can be created
+2. Since the struct is named, multiple instances of the struct can be created,

 ```c
 name var1, var2;
 ```

+but the same is not possible in the first case.